This Thanksgiving I decided to compile some of my favorite tips for how to enjoy this beautiful holiday to the fullest.

 Spirit Junkies, it’s your turn!
 How do you get the most out of Thanksgiving and enjoy the holiday season to the fullest?
 Let me know your tips around eating mindfully, practicing gratitude, cooking and more.
 And if you have a favorite holiday recipe, drop it in a comment!

 No matter what issues you have around food, you can create a healthy spiritual relationship to food and your body!
-Click here to learn about Finally Full, my digital course on spirituality and food.
+In my online course Finally Full, I guide you to heal your relationship to food and your body.